Art Prize A Connection for Churches

 Take September, for example.

 *One of the hottest new worship songs these days is “Reckless Love.”
 The anthem just scored a 2018 Dove Award nomination as overall Song of the Year.
 The songwriter, worship leader Cory Asbury of Bethel Music, comes to Grand Rapids for a 7:30pm Thur.
 Sept.
 20 concert in Christ Chapel at Cornerstone University.
 Also performing is fellow Bethel artist Kalley Heiligenthal.
-Tickets range from $35 to $18; available online This fall brings a good selection of Christian music concerts to West Michigan - in churches and other venues of all types and sizes. or by phone at 800-965-9324.
+Tickets range from $35 to $18; available online or by phone at 800-965-9324.

 Reunion Concert Brings Memories and Music